-BN includes an air-insulated 66kV switchyard with two 66kV buses separated by bus-tie circuit breakers connected to two incoming 66kV lines from GNTS and one outgoing to MSD ZS.
-The switching is done by six AEI LGC4C bulk oil type 66 kV circuit breakers.
+TT comprises an air insulated 66kV switchyard with three 66kV buses separated by bus-tie circuit breakers.
+These 66kV buses are supplied by two incoming 66kV lines from TTS.

-There are two 22kV air insulated busbars connected to one another with a bus-tie circuit breaker and connected to the three 66/22kV transformers via three transformer circuit breakers.
-Five 22kV feeders and one 6MVAr capacitor bank are connected to these 22kV busbars.
+There are three 66/22kV transformers suppling two 22kV air insulated busbars, which are connected to one another with a bus tie circuit breaker.
+Across the two 22kV buses, there are twelve 22kV feeders and three 2X6MVAr capacitor banks.